-South African President Jacob Zuma on Thursday named a new anti-corruption watchdog to succeed the highly respected figure who led investigations that famously uncovered a multi-million dollar scandal surrounding his private home.
+South African President Jacob Zuma on Thursday named a new anti-corruption watchdog to succeed the highly respected ombudsman famously uncovered a multi-million dollar scandal surrounding his private home.

 Zuma appointed Busisiwe Mkhwebane to replace Thuli Madonsela, whose non-renewable seven-year term expires this month.